 - Common forms of perpetuity include common stocks, bonds, and real estate investments.

-- There are fixed rate perpetuities which general cover bonds and preferred stocks, whilst there are growing perpetuities that typically cover common stocks and real estate.
+- There are fixed rate perpetuities that covers bonds and preferred stocks, whilst growing perpetuities typically cover common stocks and real estate.

 Although a perpetuity is paid forever, it is seen as having a finite value.
 Now this might sound counter-intuitive, but let’s think about it.
 A continual series of cash flows will lose its value over time.
 For example $100 will not be worth the same in ten years time.
 Even less so in one hundred years.

 If the cash flow is $100 today, in 200 years time, it is likely to be worth less than pennies in todays present value.
 In fact, it will become so worthless than any subsequent years cash flow will become meaningless to the final figure of the perpetuity.